intel/intel-extension-for-pytorch/examples/cpu/llm/inference/README.md

 Additional setup instructions for running the notebook can be found [here](../README.md#23-optional-setup-for-running-jupyter-notebooks).

-## 2.1 Quick example for running Llama2-7b
+## 2.1 Quick examples for running Llama3.1-8B

 ### 2.1.1 To run generation task and benchmark performance